BardicDefense/purple-hack/README.md

 Hull strength can be repaired, though the ship must be brought ashore.
 It costs 100d. of spare parts, plus timbers felled from shore, to patch the hull and bring its strength to full.
-The ship's carpenter must make a Carpentry skill check with a target of 4 to finish the work in a week; failure indicates that another week and another skill check will be required to complete the work.
+The ship’s carpenter must make a Carpentry skill check with a target of 4 to finish the work in a week; failure indicates that another week and another skill check will be required to complete the work.
 The crew cannot carry out any more repairs until those spare parts are replaced at a